-(q) Other data the Director requires to assure a project complies with these rules.
+(s) Other information and assurances the Director requires to find that a facility complies with these rules.

-(5) Preliminary Certification After Start of an Energy or Conservation Project:
+(5) Preliminary Certification After Start of a Facility:

-(a) If an energy or conservation project has been started an applicant may file a written request with the Director for preliminary certification after project start.
+(a) If a facility has been started an applicant may file a written request with the Director for preliminary certification after facility start.
 Such a request must contain information in accord with OAR 330-090-0130(4) and (5)(c).